Table of Contents

-If you are waking up with pain in your jaw, neck, or head, or if your teeth seem to be chipping for no reason and you are wondering how to stop grinding your teeth, contact Dr. Kate Brayman in NYC to see if grinding is the root of the problem.
+If you are waking up with pain in your jaw, neck, or head, or if your teeth seem to be chipping for no reason and you are wondering how to stop grinding your teeth, contact Dr. Kate Brayman on Long Island to see if grinding is the root of the problem.

 We might be be able to help you get some relief.